lifekent/lifekent.github.io/README.md

 - JavaScript (ReactJS + Redux, AngularJS, jQuery)

 ### Operations
-- AWS, Digital Ocean, Compose services
+- AWS, Digital Ocean, compose.io
-- Docker experience including compose
+- Docker containers
 - Scripting and automation experience

 # More technical details
 ### Languages and frameworks
 ##### PHP
-- **Laravel** - in-depth knowledge of versions 4/5, experience with a new version 6, for building both REST API only and MVC solutions
+- **Laravel** - working with framework since version 4, for building both REST API only and MVC solutions, mobile backends with API/GraphQL
-- **Symfony 4** - experience in building a highly scalable REST API architecture for SaaS product
+- **Symfony 4/5** - experience in building a highly scalable REST API architecture for SaaS product
-- **Lumen** - used for building thin and fast analytics microservices as backends and endpoints in pair with Elastic Seach, MongoDB
+- **Lumen** - used for building thin and fast analytical backend microservices in pair with SQL, Elastic Seach, MongoDB
 - **Yii2, Codeigniter** - as MVC frameworks for various commercial products

 ##### JavaScript